Neurology

 How competitive are the residency programs in this specialty?

 Neurology is not a very competitive specialty, but we are very selective in choosing residents.
-We aim to find people who have passion for neurology, who have good abilities to explain disease and spend time doing a detailed neuro-exam
+We aim to find people who have a passion for neurology, who have good abilities to explain disease, and who spend time doing a detailed neuro-exam.

 When do programs typically offer interviews?